 Students can expect to spend 2-4 hours per week on independent work and should plan to virtually meet with their groups twice per week throughout the program.

-Criteria: Participants must be a student or recent graduate of a university and be studying engineering or a related STEM discipline.
+Criteria: Participants may choose to participate in either the "Capstone" or "Curiosity" level track.
+Participants of the "Capstone" track must be a student or recent graduate of a university and be studying engineering or a related STEM discipline.
+Participants in the "Curiosity" track may be students in U.S. grades 11 or 12, or the international equivalent.

 At the end of the course, students will receive a certificate of completion.
 On request, EWH will gladly provide summary materials to present to your home university in support of any independent study credit you may seek.Please fill out this Google Form to apply.
 Applications are due December 1.
 Students will be admitted on a rolling basis and notified of their acceptance no later than December 4.
 If you have any questions please contact us at SI@ewh.org.